sourcebroker/imageopt/README.rst

   cases its 644 on the beginning and 744 after optimization.
 The "execution" bit is the way script knows which files has been optimized and which one still needs.

-  You can reset the "executed" bit for folders decalred in `tx_imageopt.directories` with command:
+  You can reset the "executed" bit for folders decalred in "tx_imageopt.directories" with command:
   ::

     php ./typo3/cli_dispatch.phpsh extbase imageopt:resetoptimizationflagforfolders